 Every child grows at a different rate.
 As such, there is no standard timetable for adjusting an orthotic device.
 Some children may require more adjustments to their orthotic device than the others.
 Our team of experts is surrounded by a group of key players who help them during their growing years.
 These may include orthotist, caregivers, pediatrician, parents, and family members.

-Denis Brown Splint is utilized for a wide array of pathologic foot alignment conditions.
-It is designed with bilateral metal foot plates with an interconnecting spreader bar.
-The foot plates are attached to the bottom surface of sturdy leather soled shoes and can be easily adjusted for both internal and external foot rotations.
+Utilized for a wide array of pathologic foot alignment conditions.
+It is designed with bilateral metal footplates with an interconnecting spreader bar.
+The footplates are attached to the bottom surface of sturdy leather-soled shoes and can be easily adjusted for both internal and external foot rotations.

-Pavlik Harness is designed to abduct and flex the hips bilaterally to assist in proper maintaining the femoral head within the acetabular socket.
+Designed to abduct and flex the hips bilaterally to assist in properly maintaining the femoral head within the acetabular socket.
 Velcro fastening straps allow for easy adjustment.